- Roomy interior

 The passenger version of the Metris boasts good room for seven, albeit with two rear benches that are very heavy to remove and don’t fold.
 In its cargo configuration, the Metris is basically a blank slate ready for upfitting.

-Both versions of the Metris are rated at a decent 22 mpg combined, but their running costs are hefty since they require premium fuel.
+Both versions of the Metris are rated around 22 mpg combined, but their running costs are hefty since they require premium fuel.

 The Car Connection Consumer Review